 During this first period, scientists realized that the key problem for controlled fusion was the tendency of plasma to develop instabilities that led to plasma escape from the magnetic confinement.
 While most fusion approaches struggled to suppress these instabilities, which occur in all plasma, in 1964 U.S. and Soviet scientists simultaneously developed the plasma focus device, which sought to exploit the instabilities to compress energy, instead of trying to suppress them.

 By the end of the 1960’s many different fusion devices existed and no one knew which approach would actually lead to practical fusion power.
 But in the mid-1970’s administrators in the United States decided to focus all magnetic confinement work on a single device, the tokamak, which had been invented in the Soviet Union.
 In part, this decision was due to the effort to portray fusion as a short-term solution to the oil crisis of the early 1970’s, requiring only engineering development.
 In fact, fusion was then, and still is, a research project, investigating which route to fusion power is best.
 The narrowing of funding to a single device was a major mistake.
-Read what the former director of the U.S. fusion energy program and an architect of the present Dept. Of Energy said about it in October 2012.
+Read what the former director of the U.S. fusion energy program and an architect of the present Dept. Of Energy fusion energy program said about it in October 2017.

 Another major error was in focusing nearly all research on deuterium-tritium fuel (DT).
 DT fuel undergoes fusion reactions at a lower temperature than any other fuel, but has serious drawbacks.
 It releases almost all its energy in the form of neutrons, which can only be turned into energy through the same expensive process of heating water to create steam, driving a turbine, that has been in use for over a century.
 In addition the neutrons produce radioactive waste in the reactor structure, and their damage forces DT generators to be large, to spread out the neutrons.